 Access Right Description PCON The Port Configuration access right should be given to users who must modify port settings.
-Grant PCON access only to users who need to issue the Port Set command.
-SCON The Server Configuration access right should be given to users who must change SCPS configurations, including setting the IP address and updating the SCPS program load in FLASH.
+Grant PCON access rights only to users who need to issue the Port Set command.
+SCON The Server Configuration access right should be given to users who must change the SCPS configurations, including setting the IP address and updating the SCPS program load in FLASH.
 Grant SCON access only to users who need to administer the SCPS.
 SMON The Server Monitor access right should be given to users who need to view SCPS status and monitor serial port activity.
 Grant SMON access only to users who need to assist other users in accessing attached serial devices.
 USER The User access right should be given to users who need to modify the user database.
-Grant User access only to users who need to add users, change user passwords, change user access rights or delete users.
-At least one user must have User access rights; otherwise, the user database cannot be changed.

-Access Right Description BREAK The Break access right allows users to send a serial break sequence to the attached serial device.
+Grant USER access only to users who must add, change or delete user accounts.
+At least one user must have USER access rights; otherwise, the user database cannot be changed.
+BREAK The Break access right allows users to send a serial break sequence to the attached serial device.
 On certain devices, this sequence has a special meaning.
-Grant Break access only to users who need to use the Port Break command. Р The Port access right gives users access to one or more serial ports.
+Grant BREAK access only to users who need to use the Port Break command.
+P The Port access right gives users access to one or more serial ports.
 This confers the right to access that serial port and connect to the attached serial device.
 You may grant Port access rights to specific ports (Pn), a range of ports (Px-y) or all ports (PALL).